marcopar/septimana/README.md

 # Septimana

-WARNING: This project is 100% vibe coded
+WARNING: This project is 100% vibe coded (AKA i have no idea what's going on)

 A Windows system-tray application that displays the week numbers.